reTHINK-project/dev-service-framework/docs/manuals/hyperty.md

 -	Hyperties can easily cooperate with Hyperties from other domains with no federation required or the standardisation of Protocols thanks to the [Protocol On-the Fly powered Messaging Framework](hyperty-messaging-framework.md).
 Hyperties only have to agree on a common json-schema for one or more Hyperty Data Objects, in order to be able to cooperate each other.

 -	Hyperties can be used on any Application Domain, but they are specially suitable for Real Time Communication Apps (eg Video Conference and Chat) as well as IoT Apps.
+Check [Current Hyperty Catalogue](../../examples)\(*to be moved to a dedicated repo ou portal?*).